-- 1 Shut down and turn off your computer. - 2 Connect your parallel port printer. - 3 Turn on your printer, then turn on your computer. - 4 If Windows detects your printer, install your printer by following the on-screen instructions.
+- 1 Shut down and turn off your notebook.

+- 2 Connect your parallel port printer.

+- 3 Turn on your printer, then turn on your notebook.

+- 4 If Windows detects your printer, install your printer by following the on-screen instructions.
 You are finished.

+- OR -